Pauline Brown: The Business of Aesthetics

 In addition to her operational experience in the luxury goods sector, Pauline Brown also boasts a successful track record as an investor in luxury brands.
 Before joining LVMH, she was a Managing Director at private equity firm, The Carlyle Group, where she helped build the firm’s global consumer and retail practice, co-led deals, and served on the boards of portfolio companies including the European sportswear brand, Moncler, and the American beauty brand, Philosophy.
 Earlier in her career, Pauline held senior executive positions in the global beauty industry including Head of Corporate Strategy and New Business Development at The Estee Lauder Companies.
 There, she led all mergers, acquisitions, and licensing activities and helped to expand Estee Lauder’s portfolio from eight to 25 distinct beauty brands.
 She reported to the Company’s CEO and was a member of its Executive Committee.
 Pauline began her career as a Management Consultant at Bain & Company.

 Since 2008, Pauline has been a Henry Crown Fellow of the Aspen Institute, a program that seeks to develop the next generation of community-spirited leaders.
-In 2013, she joined the board of the Henry Crown Fellowship Program.
-She also currently sits on the boards of the Parsons School of Design and is a former board member of the National Retail Federation, Fashion Group International and Cosmetic Executive Women.
+From 2013 to 2019, she served on the board of the Henry Crown Fellowship Program.
+She also is a former board member of Parsons School of Design, the National Retail Federation, Fashion Group International and Cosmetic Executive Women.

 Pauline received an M.B.A. from the Wharton School and a B.A. from Dartmouth College.
 She is a member of Wharton’s Executive Alumni Board and a former member of Dartmouth’s Alumni Council.